 For surface and underground equipment, partial rebuilds are extended interventions focused on replacing components and performing repairs aimed at ensuring machine performance and minimizing downtime between partial and major rebuilds.
 Surface equipment major rebuilds, carried out at or around the machine’s midlife span, entail major overhauls of shovels, drills, loaders or draglines, and involve auditing, disassembling, reconditioning, updating, reassembling, testing and performance evaluation.
 For example, a major overhaul for shovels is defined as a complete rework, including undecking the machine to replace the roller circle components and perform structural repairs while they are apart.

-The company recently rolled out three levels of rebuild services:
+The company recently rolled out three levels of component rebuild services for underground operations:

 - Joy Prime offers rebuilds that maximize equipment life for the lowest cost per ton and full machine warranty (with a possible extension for using Joy consumable products);